-Adam Richard Weinstein, MD
+Adam Weinstein, MD

-Associate Professor of Pediatrics
+Clinical Associate Professor of Medical Education

-Associate Professor of Medical Education
+Clinical Associate Professor of Pediatrics

 As a pediatric nephrologist, he directs a pediatric nephrology elective for medical students, pediatric residents, and nephrology fellows.
 He is on the planning committee for the American Society of Pediatric Nephrology (ASPN) Board Review Course and leads a resident-student mentoring program at the ASPN annual meeting.
 He serves the pediatric residency and pediatric department in a number of educator and faculty development roles as well.

 Adam would be happy to assist in the areas of Problem Based Learning, Team Based Learning, active learning in large group settings, small group facilitation, mentoring and advising, curriculum development and directing a clerkship, and clinical reasoning teaching and assessment.